rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 In the [Draft Fortran 2023 Standard](https://j3-fortran.org/doc/year/23/23-007r1.pdf), the `REDUCE` clause permits specification of an identity element.

-OpenMP lets users specify the identity value (via an _initializer-clause_ `initializer(`_initializer-expr_`)`), which is "used as the initializer for private copies of reduction list items" (see Section 7.6.2 of the
+OpenMP lets users specify the identity value (via an _initializer clause_ `initializer(`_initializer-expr_`)`), which "determines the initializer for the private copies of list items in a reduction clause" (see Sections 7.6.2.2 and 7.6.16 of the
 [OpenMP 6.0 specification](https://www.openmp.org/wp-content/uploads/OpenMP-API-Specification-6-0.pdf)).
-Per Section 7.6.6, the identity's type must satisfy one of the following two concepts: either
+Per Section 7.6.6, class types used with predefined ("implicitly declared") reduction operations must satisfy one of the following two concepts: either
 ```c++
 template<class T>